jonidelv/snaptalky-landing/README.md

-#Snaptalky Landing
+# Snaptalky Landing

-### This is teh landing page with store links for snaptalky
+### This is the landing page with store links for Snaptalky